fizo99/storware-task/README.md

 ### How to run:
+1. Be sure your CLI location is on the same level as pom.xml file
-1. `mvn clean package`
+2. Build project with `mvn clean package`
-2. `java -jar target/storware-task-1.0-SNAPSHOT.jar "FILE_PATH"`
+3. Run application with `java -jar target/storware-task-1.0-SNAPSHOT.jar "FILE_PATH"`
 replace FILE_PATH with an absolute path to file with math expressions.
 example: java -jar target/storware-task-1.0-SNAPSHOT.jar "C:/testfile"